Dresden – Love At First Sight

 Together they created one of the most beautiful cities in Germany and Europe.
 This was captured through the Italian master Canaletto’s famous painting which became known as the Florence on the Elbe.

 Under Augustus II the Strong an incredible wealth of the Staatliche Kunstsammlung (State Art Collections) was accumulated, which today finds its home across many museums and churches.
-There are gold treasures, paintings by Renaissance masters, oriental porcelain, classical sculptures, and ceremonial weapons.
+There are gold treasures, paintings by Renaissance masters, ancient porcelain, classical sculptures, and ceremonial weapons.

-I choose not to dwell too much on the events of World War II when allied bombings destroyed so much of the city.
+I choose not to dwell too much on the events of World War II when Allied bombings destroyed so much of the city.
 Yes, it is a huge part of how it is defined but I will leave that for another Dresden travel blog.
 I am more interested in the city’s rebirth and the glorious city of Dresden today.

 Dresden is divided into two halves that are split in two by the River Elbe.
 On one side is the Altstadt (Old Town) and its civic space the Neumarkt, home to the Frauenkirche, the Residenzschloss, and the splendid Zwinger Palace.
 This central part of Dresden is full of historic buildings, museums, restaurants, cafés and significant points of interest.